 For an easy outdoor update, our versatile indoor/outdoor rugs are crafted from PET, which is polyester made from recycled plastic water bottles.
 These rugs are GRS-certified (Global Recycled Standard).
 PET offers a green alternative for textiles because they require less energy for production than standard polyster and reduce global waste.

 Upholstered Sofas & Chairs

-All of our custom upholstered furniture is made in the USA by trusted manufacturers.
+All of our custom upholstered furniture is crafted in the USA from domestic and imported parts by trusted manufacturers.
 When it comes to furniture, sustainable details matter, from the wood frame and cushioning to metal springs and clips.
 Many of our options (like the Hastings, Hawthorne, and Garrison sofas and Clinton chairs) are made at Precedent, a family-owned company in North Carolina where artisans incorporate sustainability into every process.

 Each sofa is flame-retardant-free, and features durable recycled spring cushions.
 All padding used in the seat deck, outside arms and outside backs is made from 100% recycled polyester.
 Polyester fiber used on the inside arms and inside backs is made from 80% recycled material.
 Metal parts are produced from a minimum of 95% recycled steel and painted with lead-free paints, and the glue used in securing frame parts is water-based and uses no formaldehyde.

 The kiln-dried hardwood frames used for our custom upholstered furniture are made from Forest Stewardship Council (FSC)-certified® wood, along with our solid wood furniture collections.
 The Colestin, and Cascade collections, Saddle stools, and more, are built in West Virginia using sustainably harvested solid wood.